EU watchdog says pesticides harmful to bees, industry disagrees

 | BRUSSELS

-BRUSSELS Widely-used pesticides made by Bayer CropScience and Syngenta pose a risk to bees, the European Union's food safety watchdog said on Wednesday, reinforcing previous research that led to EU restrictions.
+BRUSSELS Widely-used pesticides made by Bayer CropScience (BAYGn.DE) and Syngenta SYNN.VX pose a risk to bees, the European Union's food safety watchdog said on Wednesday, reinforcing previous research that led to EU restrictions.

 The European Food Safety Authority (EFSA), which guides EU policymakers, said leaf spray containing three neonicotinoid pesticides could harm bees, whose pollinating role is estimated to be worth billions of euros for the bloc's farm sector.